GRHC Oral History Interviews

-Journey to the Homeland Tour Oral History Project
+Journey to the Homeland Oral History Project (JHOHP)

 The Germans from Russia Heritage Collection is excited to announce a new Oral History Project focusing on the Journey to the Homeland Tour.
-This project consists of three parts and will be led by Torie Jones, GRHC Graduate Assistant.
+This project consists of three parts and will be led by a GRHC graduate assistant.

-Torie Jones, GRHC Graduate Assistant, will reach out to tour members and conduct interviews with participants while they experience their ancestral history.
-If you have been on a tour in the past and would like to learn more about the project, please contact Torie at email@example.com.
+We will reach out to tour members and conduct interviews with participants while they experience their ancestral history.
+If you have been on a tour in the past and would like to learn more about the project, please contact email@example.com.